boxyhq/website/docs/jackson/deploy/index.md

+---
+title: Getting Started with SAML Jackson
+description: Getting Started with SAML Single Sign-On authentication
+sidebar_label: Overview
+---

-# Deploy
+# Overview

+SAML Jackson can be used with any web application to integrate the **SAML Single Sign-On authentication**.

-There are two ways to use Jackson.
+There are two ways to integrate SAML Jackson with an application.
+Depending on your use case, you can choose either one of them.

 ## As a [separate service](./service.md)